Church weddings only account for one-third of all marriage ceremonies in Sweden.

 #3 Secular Swedes

 Rituals aside, Sweden is a highly secular nation and Swedes appear to see little connection between religiosity and happiness.
-According to The Global Index of Religiosity and Atheism (2012), only 29 per cent of Swedes claim to be religious, compared with 59 per cent globally.
+According to Gallup International’s Voice of the People 2015, only 19 per cent of Swedes claim to be religious, compared with 63 per cent globally.
 These figures rank Sweden as one of the least religious countries in the world.

 Not all Swedes are comfortable with the at times prominent cultural role of the church either, and many people pursue alternative forms of ritual.
 With marriages on the rise in Sweden, civil weddings now account for nearly a third of all marriage ceremonies.
 In addition, secular ‘name-giving’ ceremonies (namngivningsceremonier) for infants also exist, with the aim of celebrating the arrival of a new child without the religious overtones of a christening.